iclosem/6300Fall14Team01/6300Fall14Project1/ProjectPlan.md

 ### 1) Introduction

-The purpose of the Average Sentence Length project is to analyze the requirements of, design, implement and maintain the software defining a tool that will provide students a way to check the average number of words per sentence in their essays, according to the requirements specified by the client.
+The purpose of the Average Sentence Length project is to analyze the requirements, design,  and implementation of the software defining a tool that will provide students a way to check the average number of words per sentence in their essays, according to the requirements specified by the client.

 ### 2) Process Descriptions